Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/07/automatically-updating-time-stamp-columns-in-mysql.md

 You can see this in action in the following example.

-Firstly, let’s create a table that includes our LastUpdate column.
+Firstly, let's create a table that includes our LastUpdate column.

 ```sql
 CREATE TABLE t1 (